blendededge/filter-component-oih/README.md

 it is evaluated to `false`, a message will be logged to the console and the msg will not be sent forward to the next component.
 If evaluated `true`, a message will be passed forward along with all data that passed the condition.

 Checkbox:
-* If checked, the checkbox adds `Assertion` functionality.
+* If checked, the checkbox adds `assertion` functionality.
 Instead of doing nothing, the component will throw an error when the condition is not met.

 * `Metadata To Response` Adding passthrough from a previous step to message data as `openIntegrationHubMeta` variable, if enabled.